MeridianBear/RPGProject_myajurv/README.md

 Happy adventuring, Space Cadet, and good luck!

-DISCLAIMER: If you're a little silly goose who wants to mess with the program by typing stuff you shouldn't be when you're prompted for input, get back to your lame little pond.
+DISCLAIMER: If you're a little silly goose who wants to type stuff they shouldn't when they're prompted for input, get back to your lame little pond.
 This game is for people who follow directions. <3